blendin/magic_finder/README.md

-# Ida Plugin for finding the 'Magic Gadget' in libc
+# Binary Ninja Plugin for finding the 'Magic Gadget' in libc
 __credits__: (I've heard it was first discovered by _ricky_ from PPP? but I don't know, also documented [here](http://j00ru.vexillium.org/?p=2485))
 __info__:    For info on what the magic gadget is check out [this](https://kimiyuki.net/blog/2016/09/16/one-gadget-rce-ubuntu-1604/)

 ## Usage
 `./magic_finder.py libc-2.19.so`